dsarca02/ceph/doc/mgr/telemetry.rst

-  ident_base                      NOT REPORTING: NOT OPTED-IN, CHANNEL ident IS OFF    User-provided identifying information about the cluster perf_memory_metrics             NOT REPORTING: NOT OPTED-IN, CHANNEL perf IS OFF     Heap stats and mempools for mon and mds perf_perf                       NOT REPORTING: NOT OPTED-IN, CHANNEL perf IS OFF     Information about performance counters of the cluster
+  ident_base                      NOT REPORTING: NOT OPTED-IN, CHANNEL ident IS OFF    User-provided identifying information about the cluster perf_memory_metrics             NOT REPORTING: NOT OPTED-IN, CHANNEL perf IS OFF     Heap stats and mempools for mon and mds perf_perf                       NOT REPORTING: NOT OPTED-IN, CHANNEL perf IS OFF     Information about performance counters of the cluster basic_osd_memory_target         NOT REPORTING: NOT OPTED-IN                          Value of osd_memory_target to understand heap memory usage optimization basic_osd_op_queue              NOT REPORTING: NOT OPTED-IN                          Value of osd_op_queue to understand operation prioritization based on the op scheduler set (e.g., "wpq" or "mClock")

 Where: